About Adi Elinoff

 MA, LPCC

-Before I became a therapist, I was convinced I’d spend my life in research.
+Before I became a therapist, I thought I would spend my life in research.
 I majored in Neuroscience and Psychology at Lewis & Clark College and worked in a lab studying Parkinson’s disease.
 I loved learning how the brain works and how it shapes behavior.
 I did not love staring into a microscope all day.

-What kept pulling me in was the bigger question underneath the data.
-How our wiring, experiences, and relationships shape the way we move through the world.
-How we attach, argue, avoid, shut down, or reach for each other.
-So yes, I will probably talk about the brain and nervous system a lot.
+What kept pulling me in was the bigger question underneath the data: how our wiring, experiences, and relationships shape the way we move through the world.
+How we attach, argue, avoid, shut down, protect ourselves, or reach for each other.
+So yes, I will probably talk about the brain and nervous system.
 I think it helps, though I may be a little biased.

 You do not have to have it all figured out to start.
 You just have to be willing to show up.